 Working in Italy continues to inspire me as a sculptor, in particular because of the freedom to experiment offered by studios there.
 When I’m in Carrara I’m surrounded by artists with astonishing technical skills and lives dedicated to stone.
 Their freedom from what I would call the ‘Western Tradition’ is utterly frightening and an inspiration.

-A Late Summer Visit to Carrara by Sam Bell
+A Late Summer Visit to Carrara (revised) by Sam Bell